butterluo/ImproveReasoning/data/evolvemcts4rl/README.md

-# Improving Logical Reasoning in LLMs: A Tool of Synthetic Data Generation with Evolutionary Learning and MCTS
+# Improving Logical Reasoning in LLMs: A Tool of Synthetic Data Generation using Evolutionary Learning and MCTS

 ## Overview